Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 **Description**

 Remove a track from the queue.
-You need to provide the index of the queue for this to work, get it with the :ref:`queue <audio-command-queue>` command.
+You need to provide the index of the queue to make this work, get it with the :ref:`queue <audio-command-queue>` command.

 For example, if you just added a song to the queue and it's at the #12 position in the queue, type ``[p]remove 12`` and it will be removed from the queue.